alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is the Purpose of Tort Law in Alaska?

 Tort law offers a framework for injured parties or persons who have suffered injury, loss, or damages due to another party’s actions to seek compensation.
-Tort law provides guidelines for filing tort claims, including filing processes and statutes of limitations.
-By holding individuals, organizations, and government entities liable and accountable for wrongdoing, tort law discourages other society members from committing wrongful acts.
-It thus helps maintain law and order in society.
+It provides guidelines for filing tort claims, including filing processes and statutes of limitations.
+By holding individuals, organizations, and government entities liable and accountable for wrongdoing, the law discourages other society members from committing wrongful acts; thus, helping to maintain law and order in the society.

 What is a Tort Claim in Alaska?